Global Television Network: Global Communications

 The original logo (1974–1997) of Global featured a stylized "G".

 Bruner was fired from Niagara Television in 1969, purportedly because his efforts to rescue the network application were leading him to neglect his other duties with the company's existing media operations.
 He then put together another investment team to form Global Communications, which carried the network application forward thereafter.
 By 1970, the Canadian Radio and Television Commission had put out a formal call for "third" stations in several major cities.
 Global Communications put forward a revised application under which the network would launch with transmitters only in Ontario, as an interim step toward the eventual buildout of the entire network originally envisioned by Soble.
 Because Niagara Television and CHCH were no longer involved in the proposal, the 1970 application also requested a licence to launch a new station in Toronto as the chain's flagship.

 The network licence was approved by the CRTC on July 21, 1972.
 The group was granted a six-transmitter network in Southern Ontario, stretching from Windsor to Ottawa.
-They had also sought a seventh transmitter in Maxville that could reach Montreal, but were turned down because of a CRTC moratorium on new English stations in the Montreal market.
+They had also sought a seventh transmitter in Maxville that would have nominally served Cornwall but could reach Montreal, but were turned down because of a CRTC moratorium on new English stations in the Montreal market.
 The transmitters would all be fed from a central studio in Toronto.
 The group promised a high level of Canadian content and agreed not to accept local advertising.

 The station's initial plan was to broadcast only during prime time hours from 5 p.m. to midnight, while leasing daytime hours to the Ontario Educational Communications Authority to broadcast educational programming.
 However, the offer never came to fruition, with the OECA opting instead to expand what would eventually become TVOntario by launching its own transmitters.

-The new Global Television Network, with the callsign CKGN-TV (now CIII-DT), launched on January 6, 1974 from studios located at a former factory in the Don Mills neighbourhood in North York (now in Toronto) at 6 p.m. local time.
+The new Global Television Network, with the callsign CKGN-TV (now CIII-DT), launched on January 6, 1974, from studios located at a former factory in the Don Mills neighbourhood in North York (now in Toronto) at 6 p.m. local time.
 Global remains based there today.
-Although the Ontario station has always been based in Toronto, its main transmitter was licensed to Paris, Ontario; halfway between Kitchener-Waterloo and Hamilton, transmitting on Channel 6, until 2009.
-Repeating transmitters were originally located near Windsor, Ontario on Channel 22; Sarnia, Channel 29, Uxbridge, Ontario on Channel 22 to serve the metro Toronto area; Bancroft, on Channel 2; and Hull, Quebec to cover the Ottawa area, on Channel 6.
+Although the Ontario station has always been based in Toronto, its main transmitter was licensed to Paris; halfway between Kitchener-Waterloo and Hamilton, transmitting on Channel 6, until 2009.
+Repeating transmitters were originally located near Windsor on Channel 22; Sarnia, Channel 29, Uxbridge on Channel 22, to serve the metro Toronto area; Bancroft, on Channel 2; and Hull, Quebec, to cover the Ottawa area, on Channel 6.